Iron Arachne logo glyph

 Taboos

-Drinking alcohol alone is considered bad manners.
+Drinking alcohol is considered a sign of weakness.

 Greetings